Arlington County, Virginia: Antebellum period

 In the early 19th century, the land outside of Alexandria, termed the "country part" of Alexandria County and representative of present-day Arlington, remained rural and dominated by several large plantations and smaller farms.
 Migration from northern states, including New York and Pennsylvania, brought investment and improved farming methods.
 Small communities established along the intersections of Alexandria County's growing road network, including Ball's Crossroads, became gathering places for local residents.
-The county's free black population, which consistent of 235 individuals outside of Alexandria in 1840, lived throughout the area in small clusters and among white neighbors.
+The county's free black population, which consisted of 235 individuals outside of Alexandria in 1840, lived throughout the area in small clusters and among white neighbors.
 While agriculture, particularly of corn and grain, was the county's main economic output in the first half of the 19th century, some residents worked in various trades and factories in Alexandria.
 Other non-farming occupations included fishing and brickmaking.